microsoft/hands-on-lab-redis/docs/workshop.md

 In this last part, you will wire the newly deployed `history-func` app to the Web App using the app setting `HISTORY_API`.

-This will allow the Web App to communicate with your new History API (`/api/history`) to retrieve and display the current user's browsing history.
+This will allow the Web App to communicate with your new History api (`/api/history`) to retrieve and display the current user's browsing history.

 ![View recent browsing history](./assets/webapp-view-browsing-history.png)